Montclair Hit-And-Run Accident Attorneys

 - If witnesses are reluctant to come forward or provide inaccurate information, it can slow down the process.

 Unfortunately, some cases may remain unsolved for years, especially with limited evidence and no leads.
-However, this doesn’t mean you’re left with no recourse.
+However, this doesn’t always mean you’re left with no recourse.
 Our Montclair hit-and-run accident lawyers can conduct an independent investigation to identify the driver.
 We can also help you look into other sources of compensation.

 Does Your Insurance Go Up After A Hit-And-Run In California?

-No, your insurance rates should not go up if you are the victim of a hit-and-run accident in California.
+Your insurance rates should not go up if you are the victim of a hit-and-run accident in California.
 Insurance companies generally do not increase rates for accidents that are not the fault of the insured victim.

 If your insurance company suggests a rate increase after a hit-and-run accident where you were the victim, you can dispute this decision.
 Our Montclair lawyers can help you understand your rights and options after a hit-and-run accident.